[Importing corpus data to Korp: technical documentation]

 The positional token attributes (columns) may be, for example, the following (in a dependency-parsed corpus with named entities marked):

-• word form
+• word form (word)

-• the number of the token within the sentence
+• the number of the token within the sentence (ref)

-• lemma
+• lemma (lemma)

-• lemma with compound boundaries marked
+• lemma with compound boundaries marked (lemmacomp)

-• part of speech
+• part of speech (pos)

-• morphological analysis (morphosyntactic description)
+• morphological analysis (morphosyntactic description) (msd)

-• dependency head (the number of the word within the sentence)
+• dependency head (the number of the word within the sentence) (dephead)

-• dependency relation
+• dependency relation (deprel)

-• named entity tag
+• named entity tag (nertag)

+With the exception of the word form that should be first, the attributes can be in some other order, as long as all the tokens in a corpus have the same attributes in the same order.
 If a corpus does not have an attribute, it is left out.
-If some tokens have an attribute and some others do not, the missing values can be either left completely empty, or a single underscore (_) may be used to denote the empty value.
-Even if the missing values were completely omitted, the attribute-separating tabs need to be present, to keep the attribute alignment correct.
+If some tokens have an attribute and some others do not, a single underscore (_) should preferably be used to denote the empty value, even though a completely empty value is also allowed.
+Even if the missing values were completely omitted, the attribute-separating tabs must be present, to keep the attribute alignment correct.

-An attribute may have multiple values, in which case it is referred to as a feature set attribute in CWB.
+An attribute may have multiple values, in which case it is referred to as a feature-set attribute in CWB.
 Multi-valued attributes can be used to represent ambiguity or uncertainty, for example.
 A multi-valued attribute is represented by separating the values by vertical bars and adding vertical bars at the beginning and end of the whole value; for example, |Adj|Noun|Verb|.
-An empty feature set attribute value (no values in the set) is denoted by a single vertical bar.
+An empty feature set attribute value (no values in the set) is denoted by a single vertical bar |.

 Structures